Enzo-zsh/awesome-ios-jailbreak/README.md

 # awesome-ios-jailbreak

-A repository with all jailbreaks for all iOS versions
+A repository with all jailbreaks for all iOS versions (WIP)

 - [iOS 1.x](#iOS-1.x)
 - [iOS 2.x](#iOS-2.x)